Goonscripts/GoonScripts-StoreRobberySystem/README.md

 Work in Progress.
 Try if you want

-10 Stores to rob at the moment
+19 Stores to rob

 blips

 Police Notifications where they can press e and get a gps location

+Discord Notification when robbery started

 You need:

+ESX
 mythic_notify
-ESX

-Currently in Swedish to change to english just change sv to en in the config